Neural Representations for Modeling Variation in Speech: Introduction

-\citet{acoustic-measure} also conducted several small-scale experiments to investigate whether more fine-grained characteristics of human speech were captured as compared to the phonetic transcription-based pronunciation difference measure.
+\citet{acoustic-measure} conducted several small-scale experiments to investigate whether more fine-grained characteristics of human speech were captured as compared to the phonetic transcription-based pronunciation difference measure.
 Their results showed that the acoustic-only measure captured segmental differences, intonational differences, and durational differences, but that the method was not invariant to characteristics of the recording device.

 The quality of MFCC representations is known to be dependent on the presence of noise \citep{zhao2013}.
-Recent work has shown that self-supervised representation learning models that are pre-trained on unlabeled data are less affected by noise, while being well-equipped to model complex non-linear relationships \citep{schneider2019wav2vec, baevski2019vq, ling2020deep, baevski2020wav2vec}.
-For example, these models are able to learn representations on the basis of large collections of speech without direct supervision.
-Fine-tuning these models using transcribed speech resulted in representations that resembled phonetic structure, and offered significant improvements in downstream speech recognition tasks \citep{oord2018representation, kahn2020libri}.
-Contrary to previous methods, these self-supervised models are based on large amounts of data from a large group of speakers and are therefore potentially more robust against between-speaker-within-accent variation.
+Recent work has shown that neural network models for self-supervised representation learning are less affected by noise, while being well-equipped to model complex non-linear relationships \citep{schneider2019wav2vec, baevski2019vq, ling2020deep, baevski2020wav2vec}.
+Generally, neural models benefit from large amounts of labeled training data.
+However, self-supervised neural models learn representations of speech without the need for (manually) labeled training data.
+Therefore, these models can be trained using even larger amounts of data.
+Previous work has shown that fine-tuning these neural models using transcribed speech resulted in representations that resembled phonetic structure, and offered significant improvements in downstream speech recognition tasks \citep{oord2018representation, kahn2020libri}.
+In contrast to previous methods for comparing pronunciations, these self-supervised (monolingual and multilingual) neural models are based on large amounts of data from a large group of (diverse) speakers and are therefore potentially robust against accent variation.

-Consequently, in this paper, we employ these self-supervised neural models to create a fully automatic acoustic-only pronunciation difference measure, and investigate whether this results in improved performance compared to the MFCC-based approach of \citet{acoustic-measure} and the phonetic transcription-based approach of \citet{wieling2014a}.
-More details about these methods are provided in Section~\ref{sec:methods:existing}.